 Natural elbow or knee action.
 In determining whether there is natural elbow or knee action with prosthesis in place, consideration will be based on whether use of the proper prosthetic appliance requires natural use of the joint, or whether necessary motion is otherwise controlled, so that the muscles affecting joint motion, if not already atrophied, will become so.
 If there is no movement in the joint, as in ankylosis or complete paralysis, use of prosthesis is not to be expected, and the determination will be as though there were one in place.

 SMC N continues the parade of missing pieces.
 Mr. Potato is now probably blind and immobile due to no feet down belooooow the knees.
-Actually he is without knees.
+Actually he’s probably without knees if he’s even seeking SMC N. Or…. think about this.
+Johnny Vet is blind or nearly so as mentioned above to qualify for SMC M. Using the bump clause, he could get a 100% rating for Major Depressive Disorder (MDD) or even a 100% for IHD or Parkinson’s and then advance from M to N. This is legitimate.
+I’ve done it.
 Any of the conditions below qualify you for this.
-Also remember this is the last SMC chance to cash in the SMC (K) for the lost buttocks/creative organs.
-Don’t forget it.
+Also remember this is the last SMC chance to cash in the SMC (K) for the lost buttocks/creative organs (or lack thereof).
+Don’t forget them.

 Amputation is a prerequisite except for loss of use of both arms and blindness without light perception in both eyes.
 If a prosthesis cannot be worn at the present level of amputation but could be applied if there were a reamputation at a higher level, the requirements of this paragraph are not met; instead, consideration will be given to loss of natural elbow or knee action.

 Anatomical loss or loss of use of both arms at a level or with complications, preventing natural elbow action with prosthesis in place;